MARBLE KITCHEN WORKTOPS

 As a softer stone than other natural stones such as granite, marble is much more susceptible to staining.
 Sharp knives can easily scratch the surface, and heavy pots or mugs places on a marble counter can end up chipping the marble surface.

-Because of it is prone to scratching and staining, regular maintenance and cleaning of marble worktops is advised.
+Because it is prone to scratching and staining, regular maintenance and cleaning of marble worktops is advised.
 Therefore, it is important to be cautious with any spills, especially from any acidic foods or liquids.
 When preparing food, make sure to use a chopping board in order to avoid potential scratching or staining on your marble worktop.

 Generally marble tiles can be removed and replaced at a modest cost.
-However, if your worktop is made from one slab of marble the repairs are much more difficult and can be rather costly.
+However, if your worktop is made from one slab of marble, the repairs are much more difficult and can be rather costly.

 IS MARBLE THE RIGHT CHOICE FOR YOU?

 Whether or not marble is the right choice for your kitchen worktops is down to your needs and how much maintenance you are willing to give your marble worktops.
-The sublime beauty of marble worktops comes at a price; you will have to be prepared to care for and maintain your marble worktops on a very regular basis or be willing to accept the odd scratch or stain here and there that occur from normal household use.
-However, if you would prefer beautiful, glossy worktops all year round, then other stone choices such as granite or engineered quartz might be a better option.
+The sublime beauty of marble worktops comes at a price; you will have to be prepared to care for, and maintain, your marble worktops on a very regular basis, or be willing to accept the odd scratch or stain here and there that can occur from normal household use.
+However, if you would prefer beautiful, glossy worktops all year round, then other stone choices such as granite or quartz might be a better option.
 If you love the look and character of marble, but don’t want to spend time each day caring for your worktops, then we would recommend installing marble in other low traffic areas of the household, especially as it is commonly used as for bathrooms, offices and fireplace surrounds.

 If you have any questions, get in touch with us today and speak to an expert.